MARY: “HAND MADE” by God – Solemnity of the Assumption of the Blessed Virgin Mary

 There is what might be called, the negative historical proof for Mary’s Assumption.
 It is easy to document that, from Christianity’s earliest days; Christians gave homage to saints, including many about whom we now know little or nothing.
 Cities vied for the title of the last resting place of the most famous saints.
 Rome, for example, houses the tombs of Peter and Paul, Peter’s tomb being under the high altar of St. Peter’s Basilica in Rome.

 In the early Christian centuries relics of saints were zealously guarded and highly prized.
 The bones of those martyred in the Coliseum, for instance, were quickly gathered up and preserved—there are many accounts of this in the biographies of those who gave their lives for the faith.
+Yet there is not one grave or tomb claiming to be that of Our Blessed Mother and this is the negative historical proof

 On Mary, the sinless one, is conferred this great honour of being assumed into heaven.
 Make no mistake this is not to be understood or equated with the Ascension of Jesus.
 Jesus did not need any one to ‘take Him up’, for He is God; Jesus raised himself up.
 The Assumption was a singular blessing shown to Mary by Jesus her saviour and son.
 She was lifted up by Jesus.